Tsinghua-MARS-Lab/neural_map_prior/docs/getting_started.md

 ## Visualization

-To visualize the predictions, run:
+To visualize the predictions, you can first try with nmp_results, which you can download from [here](https://drive.google.com/file/d/1vcajqEPfIJ_Vb4jrG4umoKY_qp3ZrsCE/view?usp=sharing), and run:

 ```bash
 python project/neural_map_prior/map_tiles/lane_render.py